 Thus, the failure of the vast majority of the most vocal supporters of each of these two candidates truthfully to acknowledge their candidate for what he or she is makes each candidate far more scary to those who are undecided or weakly decided.

 Almost no one who is now undecided or weakly decided thinks that either Clinton or Trump is merely

 not perfect; the voters most likely to be moved see both Clinton and Trump as awful people, and see this with good reason.
 To be less scared of these candidates, these voters need to read and to hear acknowledgments, from supporters, of just how flawed their own candidates are.
 (Becoming still more scared of one candidate is not at all the same thing as becoming less scared of the other, though indeed an increase in fear of one could strengthen support for the other.)

 Were these supporters more rational, they would change their pitch.
 But, psychologically, they cannot.
 Some of them are simply swept-up in the urges of inverted narcissism; and, more generally, supporters cannot admit the truth to others without to some extent recognizing the truth and acknowledging it to themselves.
 The world would have to be faced as a bleaker and more uncertain place.

 Inverted narcissism (popularly confused with covert narcissism, a markèdly different condition) is the felt need to treat some individual as magnificent, even if careful consideration would show him or her not to be so.
-The inverted narcissist is thus a sort of complement to the narcissist, supplying the admiration that the narcissist needs for comfort.
+The inverted narcissist is thus of a sort of complement to the narcissist, supplying the admiration that the narcissist needs for comfort.
 Inverted narcissism plays a hugely important rôle in politics.